BitcoinQnA/ln-guide/index.md

 4. Once a route is found, the initial hop goes to Bob, whom Alice has a direct channel with
 5. Alice's message to Bob says that if he sends 10,001 sats to Carol, he can keep 1 sat for himself
 6. They update their channel state
-7. Bob send a message to Carol to say that if she sends 10,000 sats to Dan, she can keep 1 sat for herself
+7. Bob sends a message to Carol to say that if she sends 10,000 sats to Dan, she can keep 1 sat for herself
 8. They update their channel state
 9. Carol sends a message to Dan, which Dan has a secret to unlock, allowing him to claim the 10,000 sats from Alice
 10. They update their channel state